nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

    :local:
    :depth: 2

-The :ref:`Thread <ug_thread>` CLI sample demonstrates the usage of OpenThread Command Line Interface inside the Zephyr shell.
+The :ref:`Thread <ug_thread>` CLI sample demonstrates how to send commands to a Thread device using the OpenThread Command Line Interface (CLI).
+The CLI is integrated into the Zephyr shell.

 This sample supports optional :ref:`ot_cli_sample_thread_v12`, which can be turned on or off.
 See :ref:`coap_client_sample_activating_variants` for details.